SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: Introduction

 \section{Introduction}

 Large language models (LLMs) retain and recall substantial factual knowledge.
-However, they often produce incorrect statements due to noisy training data or a temporal shift ~\citep{maynez-etal-2020-faithfulness,10.1145/3571730,lin-etal-2022-truthfulqa}.
+However, they often produce incorrect statements due to noisy training data or a temporal shift~\citep{maynez-etal-2020-faithfulness,10.1145/3571730,lin-etal-2022-truthfulqa}.
 These errors reveal gaps and temporal drift in the model’s knowledge, indicating the need for edits to correct these issues.
 Fine-tuning is commonly used for this purpose, but it is computationally costly and susceptible to overfitting and catastrophic forgetting~\citep{zhang2024comprehensivestudyknowledgeediting,bethune2025scalinglawsforgettingfinetuning,luo2025empiricalstudycatastrophicforgetting}.
 Consequently, knowledge editing methods have emerged as a promising alternative, enabling targeted edits of specific knowledge while preserving the rest~\citep{yao-etal-2023-editing,wang2024knowledgeeditinglargelanguage}.
 Among various knowledge editing methods~\citep{wang-etal-2024-easyedit}, our work builds on the \emph{locate-then-edit} approach.
-This approach, which edits knowledge by directly identifying and updating the edit-relevant weights, has shown high precision in both mass and sequential editing~\citep{meng2023memit, fang2025alphaedit}.
+This approach first identifies the weights that store the knowledge, and then directly updates them to apply the edit.
+It has shown high precision in both mass and sequential editing~\citep{meng2023memit, fang2025alphaedit}.